koji/ichigyou/README.md

 # typescript one liners

 one liners in TypeScript.
-This will be a npm package (probably).
+This will be a npm package (probably) when there are more than 20 one liners.

 ### object property check